AustinJR6/LysaraInvestments/README.txt

 set `ALPACA_API_KEY` and `ALPACA_SECRET_KEY` to enable live or paper stock trading through Alpaca.

-For Coinbase Advanced Trade, the `COINBASE_SECRET_KEY` value should contain the **contents** of your PEM private key.
-If you store it in a file, supply the file path and the application will load it automatically.
-A common error is providing the wrong format which results in `Unable to load PEM file` messages.
+For Coinbase Advanced Trade, set `COINBASE_SECRET_KEY` to your API secret directly.
+The application no longer supports loading `.pem` files.

 For Alpaca, `ALPACA_BASE_URL` should be the root URL such as `https://paper-api.alpaca.markets` (without `/v2`).
 Including `/v2` will produce